5l1v3r1/bf-irc-bot/README.md

 Current capabilities of the bot:

-* Connect to IRC.
-Ignore all responses from the server.
-Time out and die.
+* Connect to IRC, respond to PING and such
+* When PRIVMSGed with "J #channelname", it joins #channelname